dozjs/doz/documentation/index.md

 }
 ```

-This scenario it's a problem
+This scenario could create some problems
 ```javascript
 props: {
     other: {